-You are invited to join me on this journey as I plan and implement my escape to the farmacy adventures, dream and education program to help educate and inspire people about the use of body, mind and spirit health promoting nature, plants, medicinal herbs; their many uses throughout history and the scientific research on their benefits.
-Follow my quest, one step at a time, one day at a time, virtually, as I share my ‘escape to the farmacy’ body, mind and spirit botanical experiences.
+You are invited to join me on this journey as I plan and implement my many escapes to the farmacy adventures, dream and education program to help educate and inspire people about the use of body, mind and spirit health promoting nature, plants, medicinal herbs; their many uses throughout history and the scientific research on their benefits.
+Follow my quest, one step at a time, one day at a time, virtually, as I share my ‘escape to the farmacy’ body, mind and spirit botanical experiences and escapes.

 Join me as I plan and implement and share my escape to the farmacy experiences, one step at a time, one day at a time.
-Any escape to nature, green spaces, gardens or botanical experiences is an escape to the farmacy experience, dispensing mind, body and spirit benefits.
+Any healthy escape, including those to nature, green spaces, gardens or botanical experiences is an ‘escape to the farmacy experience’, dispensing mind, body and spirit benefits.
 Pop over to my page to learn more.
 I will be featuring a different botanical body, mind and spirit benefiting post weekly.

 As a holistic wellness practitioner, nutritional consultant, mother and grandmother I have become able to tailor my recipes, which usually start out as vegan and are then modified to accommodate food allergies and sensitivities, gluten intolerances, food aversions, eosinophilic esophagitis (EOE) and other dietary challenges.
 I share these recipes with my patrons on my escape to the farmacy blog.
 Live the ‘escape to the farmacy’ experience vicariously by becoming a patron farmacy member today.

-Wishing you an ongoing body, mind and spirit ‘farmacy’ experience!
+Wishing you ongoing body, mind and spirit ‘farmacy’ experiences for greater health!